CMU-Heinz-95702/lab4-http-server/README.md

   * read the first line of the HTTP request
   * parse out the file path requested<br>
   * :checkered_flag: **(CHECKPOINT: print the file path to the console.)**
-  * read but discard the rest of the request headers, including the blank line, so that the next line available to read will be the next HTTP request, not the remainder of the prior header
   * try to open the file requested on your local disk
   * if successful
     * reply with OK status response header